 Step 3: Create a username and password, or find the existing one

-For most new routers, you’ll be asked to create an administrator username and password.
+Your router app should automatically walk you through setup procedures, so answer its questions and fill out forms as necessary.
+For most new routers, you’ll be asked to create an app name (again, this is called an SSID) and password.
 Make sure this password is unique and secure, because anyone who has it can do all kinds of nasty things to your network.

-Most routers, however, have a recessed reset button on the back.
+A used router, however, may already have a password and need to be reset.
+Most routers have a recessed reset button on the back.
 Holding down the “reset” button with a paperclip for at least 30 seconds will do the trick.
 Leave the power on, and wait for the router to rest.
-It should utilize the default settings when it restarts, meaning the default username and password will grant you access to the admin panel.
+It should utilize the default settings when it restarts, meaning the default username and password will now grant you access to settings.

 And you’re off!